 There are at least five more congressional primaries Justice Democrats is focused on: Nebraska’s 2nd district (currently held by Republican Don Bacon); Missouri’s 1st district; New York’s 16th district; Ohio’s 3rd congressional district; and Massachusetts’s 1st district.
 Kara Eastman in Nebraska and Cori Bush in Missouri are repeat challengers, but they have larger margins to close than Newman overcame.

 The remaining candidates all face uphill battles against Democratic incumbents in their primaries, which will occur between June and September.
-Justice Democrats recruited Jamaal Brown for a difficult challenge to Rep. Elliot Engel (N.Y.-16), who has served for over 20 years.
+Justice Democrats recruited Jamaal Bowman for a difficult challenge to Rep. Eliot Engel (N.Y.-16), who has served for over 20 years.
 Morgan Harper will face off with four-term incumbent Joyce Beatty (Ohio-03).
 Alex Morse aims to unseat Rep. Richard Neal (Mass.-01), whose initial refusal to subpoena President Trump’s tax returns in 2019 may make his seat more vulnerable than it was in 2018.

 Progressives’ underperformance in the 2020 presidential race and early congressional primaries could validate arguments like those from Cuellar’s neighboring representative Vicente Gonzalez (Texas-15) who called primary challenges like Cisneros’s a “monumental waste of resources that could have been used to keep more blue seats—and gain some.”